-A lot WiFi access points and WiFi routers support the Simple Network Management Protocol (SNMP).
+A lot of WiFi access points and WiFi routers support the Simple Network Management Protocol (SNMP).
 This is a standardized method for monitoring/manageing network connected devices.
 SNMP uses a tree-like hierarchy where each node is an object.
 Many of these objects contain (live) lists of instances and metrics, like network interfaces, disks, and WiFi registrations.

 This device tracker needs SNMP to be enabled on the router.
 It could be that you need to install the SNMP support manually.

 The following OID examples pull the current MAC Address table from a router.
 This reflects all recent devices seen on the network.
 However, since devices are not removed until they time out, this is less effective for device tracker component page than desirable.
-It is recommended to use Ping or NMAP instead.
+It is recommended to use Ping or Nmap instead.

 |Mikrotik||unknown RouterOS version/model||

 To use the SNMP version 1 platform in your installation, add the following to your